-While we all know that antistatic and conductive gloves perform a variety of purposes – not only preventing damage from ESD but also providing protection from grease, dust and particle contamination in high-spec production and cleanroom environments – are you always 100% certain about which type of glove will best suit your needs?
+Antistatic and conductive gloves serve multiple purposes, including preventing ESD damage and protecting against grease, dust, and particle contamination in high-spec production and cleanroom environments.
+But are you always completely sure which type of glove is best suited to your needs?

 So which gloves do you need?

-There are several types of ESD-safe gloves that are commonly used.
-These include nitrile gloves, vinyl gloves, latex gloves and fabric gloves.
+There are several types of ESD-safe gloves that are commonly used:

 Nitrile Gloves: